This is a top-quality, named Victorian Infantry Officers Sword that was made for use on active service.

 The sword blade has a fuller and ends in a spear point and is engraved with the owners name: E.R.
 De Haviland, who I believe was a member of the famous De Havilland family, who over time used both one and two L's in De Havilland.

 It is very rare to find swords with the owners name engraved on the blade and as the owner of the sword has been dead for over one hundred years, you can obtain his full military records which will detail his postings, promotions and decorations.

 The sword has a fabulous brass scabbard and hilt with the cipher for Queen Victoria and the Shark skin grip is original and in very good condition as is the leather washer.

-I firmly believe that this is a museum-quality sword, and you could not buy a better sword that was used on active service at the price of this one, which would be a great display piece so no offers are accepted on the price, which includes UK postage by Parcel Force.
+I firmly believe that this is a museum-quality sword, and you could not buy a better sword that was used on active service for the price of this one, which would be a great display piece, so no offers are accepted on the price, which includes UK postage by Parcel Force.

 Payment is by cleared cheque, bank transfer or cash if collecting the item personally and I will give a £50 reduction on the price to cover your petrol costs but only for personal collection and other than the cost of petrol reduction, no further reduction on the price is possible....Read full description